the1lab/1lab/src/1Lab/Univalence.lagda.md

 ```

 We show that `path→equiv` inverts `ua`{.Agda}, which means proving that
 one can recover the original equivalence from the generated path.
-Because of the computational nature of Cubical Agda, all we have to do
-is apply `uaβ`{.Agda}:
+One
+direction is simply `uaβ`{.Agda} as shown above:

 ```agda
   iiso .is-iso.rinv (f , is-eqv) =